Skip to content

 Leptidea sinapis

-The wood white butterfly is one of the UK’s lightest and smallest butterfly species.
+The Wood White is one of the UK’s lightest and smallest butterfly species.
 It has a unique, almost ghostly appearance due to its pale, white wings.

 It breeds twice a year with adults flying in May or June and August.
 In Devon, the remaining populations are found on this stretch of coast (due to the scrubby grasslands), Meeth quarry in north Devon and Cookworthy Forest.